 What if I return items late?

-Fines for all materials except videos and DVDs are 10 cents per day for a maximum of $5.00 per item.
-Fines for videos and DVDs are $1.00 per day for a maximum of $10.00 per item.
+We do not charge for items being late.
+However we do charge the cost of the item for materials not returned.
 CDs, Videos and DVDs returned in the outside book drop will be charged a $1.00 fee per item.
 A fee may be assessed for damaged materials to cover the cost of repair or rebinding or if the item is damaged beyond repair the full cost of the item will be charged.
 Because we do not keep much cash in the building, we ask that you do not bring in $20 or larger bills to pay for a small fine.

 How much does it cost to make copies or send a fax?